Goziechukwu/Java-Python-Diff-Quiz/README.md

 Folders: - Assets folder

-Contents: - CSS folder and Images folder
+Contents: - CSS folder, JS folder and Images folder.

-Files: - index.html, gallery.html, signup.html and style.css files (in the CSS folder)
+Files: - index.html, style.css (in the CSS folder) and script.js (in the JS folder) files.

-Other files are photo files in the images folder, like the hero-image, mood-center-image, services-background image, signup-background-image, and others in the gallery.

 ## Deployment